By: Team SE-EDU Since: Jun 2016 Licence: MIT

 Pros: Easy to implement, and parse, with existing parsers built in.
 Ensures that parsed

-objects are valid and abide by constraints. -
+SessionandStudentIdobjects are valid and abide by constraints. -

 Cons: Requires

-objects to be instantiated.
-Also depends onisSameSession()
+SessionandStudentIdobjects to be instantiated.
+Also depends onisSameSession()method andcontainsId()method inSessionandUniqueStudentListrespectively.

 -